Leverage your social following and work with well-known companies.

 - Ask if they would be interested in providing free products in exchange for social exposure or as a focal point for a review.

-- You can even ask to partner in a giveaway.
+- You can ask to collaborate on a giveaway.

 - Consider making/offering YouTube reviews or blog posts as well.